marriott-library/MaRMAT-Beta/README.md

 # Marriott Reparative Metadata Assessment Tool (MaRMAT) - Beta
 The Marriott Reparative Metadata Assessment Tool (MaRMAT) is a Python application designed for auditing collections metadata files against a lexicon of potentially problematic terms.
 The tool's design facilitates an easy-to-follow process for assessing metadata using a lexicon of terms.
 For PC user's, we provide a graphical interface for file loading, column selection, and term matching, making it user-friendly for those with limited programming experience.
 The tool can also be run in your command line.

+Whether you are using the GUI for Windows or the command-line tool for MacOS, you will need to have [Python](https://docs.python.org/3/) and the `pandas` library for Python installed on your machine.
+Installation instructions for `pandas` are provided in the respective **Dependencies** sections for the GUI and command-line tool below.

 We value your feedback!
 Please take [this survey](https://docs.google.com/forms/d/e/1FAIpQLSfaABD5qsU2trEjrDWs3MoytgiNCaD08GJvRWzqhgzv5GjoDg/viewform?usp=sf_link) to tell us about your experience using MaRMAT.

 ## **Table of Contents**